 Style Snapshot: The Roaring '20s

-Jazz Age and Flapper Influences on 2012 Jewelry and Accessory Trends
+1920s Women's Accessories: The Jazz Age and Flapper Influences on Jewelry

 Talkies.
 The Charleston.
 Clara Bow.
 Finger waves.
 Boardwalk Empire.
 Speakeasies.
 Charles Lindbergh.
 Art Deco.
 The Great Gatsby.